-When I first decided to return to study, I took baby steps and enrolled in a Diploma of Community Services at TAFE, and through that, discovered CSU’s Port Macquarie Campus.
+When I first decided to return to study, I took baby steps and enrolled in a Diploma of Community Services at TAFE, and through that, discovered Charles Sturt University’s Port Macquarie Campus.
 Realising there was a university in my region made my desire to succeed grow, and the possibility of returning to uni become a reality.

-The very first time I stepped foot on CSU’s Port Macquarie campus I saw the word ‘Inclusive’ in big, bold red letters.
+The very first time I stepped foot on the Port Macquarie campus I saw the word ‘Inclusive’ in big, bold red letters.
 And I felt like I was home.

-Then I met Garth Norris, Social Work Course Director, who spoke about CSU and the story behind why the different campuses were built in regional towns – so that those areas with otherwise low university attendance rates had access to higher education.
+Then I met Garth Norris, Social Work Course Director, who spoke about the uni and the story behind why the different campuses were built in regional towns – so that those areas with otherwise low university attendance rates had access to higher education.

 Everything I felt that day fuelled my passion tenfold.

-Coincidentally, CSU may have been my only study option living here in Port Macquarie, but nothing about the experience has felt like a coincidence.
+Coincidentally, Charles Sturt University may have been my only study option living here in Port Macquarie, but nothing about the experience has felt like a coincidence.
 I have felt supported, inspired, nurtured and have gained an incredible amount of personal and academic growth.
-While my hometown has been what led to me to study at CSU, the journey has been far more than that.
+While my hometown has been what led to me to study at Charles Sturt, the journey has been far more than that.

 On supporting and celebrating women